-An evaluation of student clinical performance will be completed by the assigned Clerkship Faculty at the end of the course.
-An evaluation of the quality improvement project and presentation will be completed by the Informatics Curriculum Director in collaboration with the Regional Campus Dean.
+An evaluation of student clinical performance will be completed by the assigned Clerkship faculty at the end of the course.
+The Informatics Curriculum Director, with the Regional Campus Dean, will evaluate the quality improvement project and presentation.
 An evaluation of student performance in the D3 didactic portion is completed by the Regional Campus Dean, including quality of assignments, level of participation and professionalism.